xkunwu/xkunwu.github.io/research/research.md

 read_time: false
 ---
 I am especially interested in techniques that can link the 3D world and human perception.

-I am currently focusing on using Machine Learning techniques to solve problems in two complementary fields: Computer Graphics and Computer Vision.
+I am currently focusing on using _learning techniques_ to solve problems in two complementary fields: geometric modeling and 3D vision.
-My (future) goal is to develop an artificially intelligent agent that can understand our 3D world through proactive interactions.
+My (future) goal is to develop an _artificially intelligent agent_ that can understand our 3D world through proactive interactions.

 <div class="pub_row">
   <div class="pub_img">